openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 openassessmentblock.get_peer_submission
 ----------------------------------------

-The server emits these events when an essay is delivered to a student for evaluation.
 After students submit their own essays for evaluation, they use the scoring rubric to evaluate the essays of other course participants.
+The server emits this event when an essay is delivered to a student for evaluation.

 **Event Source**: Server

+**History**: Added 3 April 2014.

 ``event`` **Member Fields**: